sqlalchemy-filterset/sqlalchemy-filterset/docs/filtersets.md

 ```

 ## Filter schema
-Filter schema is a dictionary that defines the parameters for filtering a database query using a FilterSet.
+Filter schema is a dictionary that defines the parameters for filtering a database query using a `FilterSet`.
-It has the format of `{filter_name: value}`, where filter_name is the name of the field in the `FilterSet`and value is the value to use for filtering.
+It has the format of `{filter_name: value}`, where `filter_name` is the name of the field in
+the `FilterSet` and value is the value to use for filtering.
 However, different filters may have different formats ([see the filters description](/sqlalchemy-filterset/filters/)).

 Using pydantic to define the filter schema is a convenient way to ensure the proper format and validation of the filter parameters.